akiramcphee/smart_wearable_tech/README.md

 ## 4. Data Cleaning

-blah blah can do later, copy from Project Plan

 ### 4.1 Fast Fourier Transform (FFT)

 - In layman's terms, the Fourier Transform is a mathematical operation that changes the domain (x-axis) of a signal from time to frequency